The Wacky Adventures of Ronald McDonald

 The Wacky Adventures of Ronald McDonald is an American animated direct-to-video television series, produced by Klasky Csupo in association with the McDonald's Corporation.
-It centers on McDonald's mascot Ronald McDonald and the gang in McDonaldland going on many adventures and learning lessons.
+It centers on McDonald's mascot Ronald McDonald and the gang in McDonaldland having many adventures and learning lessons.

 Premise

 The show follows the adventures of Ronald McDonald and his best friends Grimace, Hamburglar, Birdie, and Sundae.

 Cast

 Main

-Voice talent on the series includes Klasky Csupo veterans Charlie Adler, Christine Cavanaugh, and Kath Soucie.
+The Voice talents on the series includes Klasky Csupo veterans Charlie Adler, Christine Cavanaugh, and Kath Soucie.
 The role of Ronald McDonald is credited as "Himself."